phfaist/zoodb/doc/datafiles.rst

 .. code:: latex

    ---
    # This is the YAML front matter.
+It sets fields 'title',
+   # 'authors', and 'date', which are assumed to be
+   # appropriately declared in the object schema.
    title: 'The title of my article'
    authors:
      - 'Philippe Faist'